 - If there were any witnesses to the accident, ask for their name and contact information.
 If they can stick around until police arrive, ask if they can give a statement about what happened

-- If the other driver starts blaming you, acting aggressive, or showing any signs of drunk driving, note this details and tell police about them.
+- If the other driver starts blaming you, acting aggressive, or showing any signs of drunk driving, note these details and tell police about them.
 If you can, you might even try to take a video of the other driver’s behavior

 - Take pictures of your injuries, damage to your motorcycle, and the accident scene.
 Any and all information you can gather after the accident will help your motorcycle accident lawyer build a strong case